J. Robert Black, K.C.

 • BA with distinction (Alberta, 1981)

-Bob Black has a varied and diverse practice centrally focused on Indigenous Nation Building Initiatives.
+Bob has a varied and diverse practice centrally focused on Indigenous nation building initiatives.

 Bob is an experienced litigator with an extensive background in development and construction and a long and accomplished history of managing a broad range of high profile and complex matters.
 He has appeared before all levels of court, including the Supreme Court of Canada.

-Bob has expertise in public / private partnerships; development and construction; mergers and acquisitions; economic development; government relations; strategic communications and tourism.
+Bob has in-depth experience in public-private partnerships; development and construction; mergers and acquisitions; economic development; government relations; strategic communications and tourism.

-Prior to joining MLT Aikins, Bob served 10 years as the Executive Vice President for the Katz Group of companies where his primary role was to manage the continued development of the company’s sports and entertainment business, including the development of a sports and entertainment district in downtown Edmonton.
-In this role he: acted as a member of the Negotiating Committee for the successful public / private partnership between the Katz Group and the City of Edmonton for the funding and construction of Rogers Place arena, home of the Edmonton Oilers; was the Katz Group and Oilers Entertainment Group lead representative on the Project Leadership Team which was responsible for all aspects of the design and construction of Rogers Place; led the negotiation of all major contracts with project partners and oversaw the creation and implementation of the project management process which delivered Rogers Place on time and on budget; was responsible for the Master Planning and zoning of ICE District; played a leadership role in media and public relations related to Rogers Place and ICE District; was responsible for the oversight of the design of public realm spaces in ICE District; and was a member of the Management Oversight Committee for the design and construction of the JW Marriott ICE District.
-Bob has played a leadership role on behalf of ownership in the oversight of over $1 billion in development which has served to revitalize the downtown core of Edmonton.
+Prior to joining MLT Aikins, Bob served 10 years as the executive vice president for the Katz Group of companies where his primary role was to manage the continued development of the company’s sports and entertainment business, including the development of a sports and entertainment district in downtown Edmonton.
+In this role he acted as a member of the negotiating committee for the successful public-private partnership between the Katz Group and the City of Edmonton for the funding and construction of Rogers Place arena, home of the Edmonton Oilers; was the Katz Group and Oilers Entertainment Group lead representative on the Project Leadership Team which was responsible for oversight of all aspects of the design and construction of Rogers Place; led the negotiation of all major contracts with project partners and oversaw the creation and implementation of the project management process which delivered Rogers Place on-time and on-budget; was responsible for the oversight of the Master Planning and zoning of ICE District; played a leadership role in media and public relations related to Rogers Place and ICE District; was responsible for the oversight of the design of public realm spaces in ICE District; and was a member of the management oversight committee for the design and construction of the JW Marriott ICE District.
+Bob has played a leadership role on behalf of ownership in the oversight of more than $1 billion in development which has served to revitalize the downtown core of Edmonton.

-Bob lead the successful negotiation of a Master Agreement Framework with the City of Edmonton for the construction of a private sector funded Prairie Sky urban gondola system connecting Whyte Avenue, the river valley and Jasper Avenue in Edmonton.
-Bob will here forward be involved in all aspects of bringing this $150 million project to reality.
+Bob lead the successful negotiation of a Master Agreement Framework with the City of Edmonton for the construction of a private sector funded Prairie Sky urban gondola system connecting Whyte Avenue, the River Valley and Jasper Avenue in Edmonton and subsequently lead the negotiation of a highly complex real estate agreement with City Administration.

-Bob is greatly inspired by city building initiatives that will make Edmonton a better place to live for its residents and enhance Edmonton’s position on the global stage as a place to invest, build corporate head offices and reinforce it as a year round destination for tourism.
+Bob is greatly inspired by city building initiatives that will make Edmonton a better place to live for its residents and enhance Edmonton’s position on the global stage as a place to invest, build corporate head offices and reinforce its reputation as a year-round destination for tourism.

-Bob has been coordinating and facilitating pro bono economic development and nation building sessions with Indigenous nations involving a multi-disciplinary team of experts in architecture and master planning; environmental sustainability and human wellness, commercial feasibility and accounting, Indigenous rights, and government relations.
+Bob has coordinated and facilitated economic development and nation building sessions with Indigenous Nations involving a multi-disciplinary team of experts in architecture and master planning, environmental sustainability and human wellness, commercial feasibility and accounting, Indigenous rights, and government relations.

 Bob accepted an appointment to Advisory Committee to provide input on the construction of the Prairie Link private sector funded $12 billion high speed rail system connecting Calgary, Red Deer and Edmonton.
 In this role he will be focused on ensuring that the Indigenous Nations through whose reserve and traditional lands this system is contemplated to pass will have an opportunity to fully participate in the commercial prosperity which will arise.